msoumik78/hireable-coder-java/README.md

-# Functionality : Lambdas in standalone java class
+# Functionality : Demo of mmap to read a file
-Simple java standalone class which demonstrates usage of lambdas and functional interfaces in java.
+Simple java standalone class which demonstrates usage of mmap (memory map) to read a large file.

 # Technical details and Pre-requisites